tghamm/Anthropic.SDK/README.md

 }
 ```

-See the `Anthropic.SDK.VertexAIDemo` project for a complete example application.
+See the `Anthropic.SDK.Tests` project for more examples including an `IChatClient` implementation for `VertexAI`.

 ## Examples